Shop for School Supplies at Amazon's Back to School Sale

 This highly-rated lunch box is made with freezable non-toxic gel to keep food and drinks chilled throughout the school day.

-Stand out at the lunch table this school year with this bright tie dye insulated lunch box.
+Stand out at the lunch table this school year with this bright floral insulated lunch box.

-This insulated lunch box is designed with maximum efficiency while still remaining sleek and compact.
-It has an expandable side pocket for your water bottle and inner mesh pockets to keep your lunch organized.

 This eye-catching lunch box also comes in 11 other colors and patterns.